National Big Wind Day

 How To Observe National Big Wind Day

 On April 12th, be sure to check social media to see how everyone else is getting involved.
-It can be a source of inspiration, especially when using the hashtag #NatonalBigWindDay – use it to show others what you have done to observe the day.
+It can be a source of inspiration, especially when using the hashtag #NationalBigWindDay – use it to show others what you have done to observe the day.
 There are also kits that you can buy to get kids involved.
-These are fun for all the family and are generally sold as part of a weather observation kit.
+These are fun for the whole family and are generally sold as part of a weather observation kit.

 It is difficult to tell when the day was created, but it is worthy of some recognition.
 No one is asking you to hike up to the top of Mount Washington to get involved, but studying why this became a record that remained for so long can be good fun.
 You don’t need to be thinking about wearing boots with weights in them any time soon, but discovering the power of the wind can be very revealing.